 For projects that are awarded funds, a reimbursement procedure will be identified.
 Please note when preparing to apply that you will be required to submit the following with reimbursement:

-• A current W-9 for Homeowners Associations or business.
+• A current W-9 for the Homeowner’s Association or business.

-• Three (3) photos of the completed project to potentially be used in public information and presentations.
+• Three (3) photos of the completed project that may potentially be used in public information and presentations.

 • Invoices from vendors for work completed with proof of payment.
 This is a reimbursement process; all payments will be made to the HOA or business with the expectation that the HOA or business covers the upfront cost for the project.

-• Documentation recapping the completed project including how the work was completed, and the benefits gained by your neighborhood or business.
+• Documentation recapping the completed project that includes how the work was completed, and the benefits gained by your neighborhood or business.
 Testimonials from residents or neighboring businesses are appreciated.
 Please limit your recap to no more than 500 words.

 Neighborhoods without an HOA must include at least five additional signatures for the application to be valid.
-Businesses can include neighboring businesses or customers.
+Business applicants must include signatures from neighboring businesses or customers.

 Please include approximate amount of funds needed

 Demonstrate need for the project, identify objectives and expected results, and describe the activities to be funded and who will perform them.
 If physical improvements are made, identify who will maintain them.